Cry (Faith Hill album)

 Cry is the fifth studio album by American country music singer Faith Hill.
 It was released on October 15, 2002, via Warner Bros.
 Nashville.
 The album was Hill's attempt at expanding her crossover appeal that she had garnered with hits like "Breathe" and "The Way You Love Me".
 Hill co-produced the album along with Marti Frederiksen, Byron Gallimore, and Dann Huff.

 Upon its release, Cry received mixed reviews from music critics, with Hill's decision to focus on pop and R&B influences while largely abandoning the country sound of her previous album being divided over.
 Despite this, the album went on break a record for the highest first week sales by a female country artist, debuting atop both the Billboard 200 and Top Country Albums chart with first week sales of 467,000 copies sold in its first week.
 It would go on to sell four million copies worldwide and was certified 2× Platinum by the RIAA, a moderate success compared to her previous album Breathe (1999), which was certified 8× Platinum.

 Five singles in total were released.
 The title track, "Cry", was released in August 2002 and despite debuting at number 32 on the US Hot Country Songs, it only peaked at number 12, marking her lowest-peaking lead single to the format.
 Country radio was hesitant to play songs from the album and as such, follow-up singles released like "When the Lights Go Down" and "You're Still Here" failed to be successful.
 "One" was exclusively released to the adult contemporary format while "Baby You Belong" was released exclusively to Japan to promote the 2002 Disney film Lilo & Stitch.
 The album was negatively reviewed at country radio, with many programmers claiming Hill had "abandoned" the genre.
 Hill was heavily compared to Celine Dion in terms of the move of genres, which was also negatively reviewed.

-At the 46th Annual Grammy Awards in 2004, the album received two nominations: Best Country Album and Best Female Country Vocal Performance for the title track, winning the latter award.
-Cry would later be ranked at number 179 on Billboard's Top 200 album of the 2000's decade.
+At the Grammy Awards, the album received two nominations: Best Country Album and Best Female Country Vocal Performance for the title track, winning the latter award.
+Cry would later be ranked at number 179 on Billboard's Top 200 album of the 2000s decade.
 In a retrospective interview from 2005 while promoting her following album Fireflies (2005), Hill told Billboard that "it was definitely a different record," but that she is still "so proud of [the album]."
 The album, along with works by fellow female artists LeAnn Rimes (Twisted Angel), Shania Twain (Up!), and Lee Ann Womack (Something Worth Leaving Behind), were seen as albums that struggled the most at country radio due to how they tried to appeal to both pop and country, but failed to have major success in either genre.
 Hill, in particular, was questioned if she was "selling out".